About Washington / Baltimore HIDTA

 Bureau of Alcohol, Tobacco, Firearms, and Explosives, Baltimore Field Office

-Special Agent in Charge James Harris
+Special Agent in Charge Michael McCarthy

 Department of Homeland Security Investigations, Baltimore Field Office